UN chief says it's time to 'truly flood' Gaza with aid and calls starvation there an outrage | Law-Order

 "Here from this crossing, we see the heartbreak and heartlessness … a long line of blocked relief trucks on one side of the gates, the long shadow of starvation on the other," he said.

-“They are emptying the whole area,'' said Abdel-Hay Saad, who lives on the western edge of Gaza City's Rimal neighbourhood.
+"They are emptying the whole area,'' said Abdel-Hay Saad, who lives on the western edge of Gaza City's Rimal neighborhood.
+Another resident, Mohammed al-Sheikh, said that intense Israeli bombardment was "hitting anything moving."
+Associated Press footage showed columns of smoke billowing over the hospital area.

-Gaza's Health Ministry on Friday said the raid on the hospital complex had torched its departments treating patients with vascular disease.
-It said Israel's military had detained health workers, patients and relatives inside the complex.
+The Health Ministry said five wounded Palestinians trapped at Shifa had died without food, water, medical services.
+It previously said Israel's military had detained health workers, patients and relatives inside the complex.
+The military claimed it wasn't harming civilians, patients or workers.

+"These conditions are utterly inhumane," the World Health Organisation's director-general, Tedros Adhanom Ghebreyesus, said on social media late Friday, Elsewhere, an older woman and five children were killed overnight in an Israeli airstrike on an area between Rafah and Khan Younis, health authorities said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)